Fertility Wellness Checks: why they are important and what they entail

 For males, as there are fewer checks performed, results can often be given via a phone-call with a member of the laboratory team.
 Here, the three key results from your semen analysis will be discussed.
 If any serious issues are identified, you may be referred to a urologist, who can perform more in-depth tests to help identify the source of the issues and discuss treatment options.

 At IVF London, we understand that this information can be daunting, and offer a lot of support to those who are anxious about their fertility.
-If you’d like to get some more information, why not book a free mini-consultation with one of our friendly and compassionate team?
+If you’d like to get some more information, why not book a free mini-consultation with one of our friendly and compassionate fertility specialists?
 We’d be more than happy to help.